WORK

 HelpOH

-HelpOH is a service-to-doorstep platform designed for Malaysia's rapidly growing economy.
-It connects users with vetted professionals for household and personal services, while providing workers with legal protections, training, and consistent income.
+HelpOH connects users with vetted professionals for household services, while giving workers legal protections, training, and consistent income.
+Designed for Malaysia's rapidly growing economy.

 MY ROLE_